mathiscode/gemini-dock/README.md

 An extensible Gemini server written in TypeScript.

-> API is not stable yet; expect breaking changes on any upgrade.
+> API is not stable until v1.0.0; expect breaking changes on any upgrade.

 *There is an unfortunate problem in the tech world where a lot of projects want to be called Gemini.
 This project is in the ecosystem of the [Gemini protocol](https://geminiprotocol.net), unrelated to the exchange, Google AI, or any other Gemini product.*